kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_slicing_nd.md

 ```

 :::{tip}
 A slice can be as simple as a column operator `:`.
 This is a slice with no bound, which literally means from the beginning up to the end.
-In other words, "all data on this dimension".
+In other words, "all data on this axis".
 :::

 **Example 3: Read the marker's z coordinate at all samples**